distributhor/workflow-webhook/README.md

         data: '{ "weapon": "hammer", "drink" : "beer" }'
 ```

-You can still add custom JSON data, which will be available on a "data" property that will
+You can still add custom JSON data, which will be available on a `data` property, included
-be included with the GitHub payload.
+on the GitHub payload.
 Importantly, the sending of the whole GitHub payload
 is only supported as JSON, and not currently available as urlencoded form parameters.

 ## Arguments